dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 | | |
 malformed-messages | O | U | Number of malformed messages found in input for the block.

-### Block table contents
+### Block array contents

-The block table map contains the block tables.
-Each element, or table, is an array which, if present, must not be empty.
+The block array map contains the block arrays.
+Each element, or array, is an array which, if present, must not be empty.

 The item `qlist` contains indexes to values in the `qrr`